yulizhou/leetcode-exercise/Array/README.md

 ## 1. Two Sum
 First loop creates the mapping from array elements to cooresponding indices.
 The second loop if the condition met.

 ## 88. Merge Sorted Array
 [Reference](http://www.cnblogs.com/grandyang/p/4059650.html)
 Basically we start from the end of the merged array with the length of `m+n`.
 We put whichever element is larger to the current cursor and work backwards.
 If the all elements in `nums1` are smaller than `nums2`, then we are done.
 Otherwise, we put elements from `nums2` to the front of the merged array by replacing the old `nums1` elements.

+## 695. Max Area of Island
+There are two sub problems: one is how to visit all elements and the other one is how to explore the surrounding elements of one element.
+The first problem can be solved simply by iterating over the grid.
+The second problem can be solved recursively by visiting each of the four directions.
+The base case of the recursion is when the element is out of the grid or is visited.
+Otherwise we increase the currently counting island size by 1, mark it as visited, and continue visiting surrounding elements.

 ## 697. Degree of an Array
 The basic idea is to use a data structure to store the count and the first and last position of the elements in the array.
 That's because we need to find out the degree first and at the same time note down the first and last position for the second loop.
 Then in the second loop, we find the subarray with the minimum length.

 ## 717. 1-bit and 2-bit Characters
 We use a cursor to keep up with the start of every character (2 bits or 1 bit).
 If the value is 1, the current character must be a 2-bit character.
 So we move the cursor 2 bits.
 Otherwise, we move 1 bit.
 At the end, if the cursor is at the last element, the result is true.
 If the cursor is larger than the index range, the result is false.

 ## 724. Find Pivot Index
 The basic idea is to compare the sum from the left side with the sum from the right side.
 How to get the right sum?
 By subtracting the current left sum and the cursor number from the sum of the whole array: `leftSum == rightSum - leftSum - nums[i]`.